Norwood Teague drops interim tag as Jenny Hansen will continue to lead the Gophers

 Minnesota defeats Michigan State en route to first conference victory

 Minnesota looks for first conference win of the season

-Jenny (Alf) Hansen, a Gopher gymnast from 2000-2003 and a former volunteer assistant coach, is entering her second season at the helm for the Gopher women's gymnastics program.
+Jenny (Alf) Hansen, a Gopher gymnast from 2000-2003 and a former volunteer assistant coach, finished her second season at the helm for the Gopher women's gymnastics program in 2016.
+Under her tenure, the Gophers advanced to the 2016 NCAA Championships as a full team - the first time since 2013.
+Hansen was named Big Ten Coach of the Year as the team finished with a 9-0 Big Ten record, a feat the program has never done.
+The Maroon and Gold also were named the Big Ten Regular-Season Champions.
 Hansen spent the 2006 season as an assistant coach at the University of Illinois before returning to the Minnesota program.

 In her time with the Gophers as a full-time coach since 2007, Minnesota has gone 133-96-3 and has been selected for an NCAA Regional every season.
 Last season, Minnesota earned a seed to the NCAA Regional Championships, making it the fourth straight year for the program.
 In the past two seasons, Minnesota has repeated as the Big Ten regular season champion and achieved its highest national finish ever, placing eighth.
 Hansen has coached Big Ten individual champions Carmelina Carabajal and Lindsay Mable and helped lead Mable and Hanna Nordquist achieve All-American status.
 Mable also earned a place at the NCAA Qualifier, was named Big Ten Gymnast of the Year in 2014, Big Ten Champion on floor exercise and vault, NCAA Regional Champion, regular season All-American, North Central Gymnast of the year and was a Honda Award Nominee.